CLI docs

 trycase terminal open <env>

-Open a persistent terminal session in the repo.
+Open a persistent CLI terminal session in the repo; this is not a visible desktop window.

 trycase terminal write <session> "npm test" --env <env> --enter